spray/spray/docs/documentation/spray-io/predefined-stages.rst

 The function you supply for this parameter is called whenever a new pipeline instance is constructed (i.e. after the establishment of a new connection) and its result determines whether to enable the encryption or not.

-The :ref:`spray-can` ``HttpClient``, for example, uses this facility to allow for the enabling/disabling of SSL encryption via the ``tag`` member of the ``Connect`` command.
+The :ref:`spray-can` :ref:`HttpClient`, for example, uses this facility to allow for the enabling/disabling of SSL encryption via the ``tag`` member of the ``Connect`` command.
 The argument it passes for the ``sslEnabled`` parameter is this: ``_.handle.tag == HttpClient.SslEnabled``.